Basso42/Basso42/README.md

 - 👋 Hi, I’m @luciusgrandgousier
-- 👀 I’m interested in econ
+- 👀 I’m interested in economics and datascience
 - 🌱 I’m currently learning maths
 - 💞️ I’m looking to collaborate on preparing future
 - 📫 How to reach me?